Financial Hardship Assistance

 Hardship, if approved, can provide a temporary period of relief, usually up to 3 months.
-The method of hardship assistance provided will vary from lender to lender, but may include reduced repayments, interest frozen, a payment holiday or arrears amortization.
+The method of hardship assistance provided will vary from lender to lender, but may include reduced repayments, interest frozen, a payment holiday or arrears amortisation.
 The hardship team will assess if, and how, they are able to assist you.

 You should note that:

 - whilst every lender must have a hardship policy, not all hardship applications are approved;

 - if you are approved, you must carefully note the conditions attached, such as duration, payments required, contact required, etc;

 - once the hardship period has elapsed you will need to resume normal payments (possibly, as well as arrears), reapply for hardship or seek an alternate debt solution;